terrifricker/Just-Hamburger-Menu/README.md

 # Just-Hamburger-Menu
-This snippet will create a hamburger menu under an invisible checkbox input.
+This snippet will create a hamburger menu icon under an invisible checkbox input.
 Once clicked the hamburger will change to a closed icon X with a transition effect.
 Clicking the closed icon will transition it back to the hamburger menu icon.